Track 1: Foundations Lesson 1 of 6

 Of our business clients enrolled in Positive Pay, what percentage decisioned their last exception themselves?

 If the answer is north of 75%, you're running a real Positive Pay program.
-The tool is meeting your clients where they work.
-They trust it, they use it, they pay you for it.
+The tool fits how your business clients actually work, which is why they're using it and paying for it.

 Do this